 As a stand-up, Dave won the Just For Laugh's 2011 Homegrown Comic Competition and NOW Magazine's 2011 Best of Toronto Award for Best Male Stand-up.
 In 2012 he was a part of the NBC Standup for Diversity tour, and a Canadian Comedy Award-nominee for Best Stand-up.
 In 2013 he was nominated for another Canadian Comedy Award, this time for best taped live performance, and was a finalist at the Seattle Comedy Competition.
 Dave has made multiple appearances at the Just For Laughs Festival in Montreal, JFL42 in Toronto, Winnipeg Comedy Festival, the Halifax Comedy Festival, the Melbourne International Comedy Festival in Australia, and tours clubs and theatres regularly.
-In 2018 Dave released his comedy special “Good Friend Bad Grammar” which is available on iTunes and Amazon Prime, and is nominated for a 2019 Juno Award for Comedy Album of the year.
-His most recent comedy special, Beautifully Manic, can be seen on Netflix as part of Comedians of the World.
+In 2018 Dave released his comedy special “Good Friend Bad Grammar” which is available on iTunes and Amazon Prime, and won the 2019 Juno Award for Comedy Album of the year.
+His Netflix Comedy Special “Beautifully Manic” is part of Comedians of the World.
 And more recently he filmed a special called “I Love You Habibi” that is streaming on Crave in Canada.

 Awards + Accolades

-2011 FINALIST: NBC’s Stand-up for Diversity Search
+Finalist for NBC’s Stand-up for Diversity Search

 Winner of NOW Magazine’s Best of Toronto Award for Best Male Standup